Bit-Apps-Pro/file-manager/readme.txt

 = Can I preview .psd and document files? =

-Yes, documents like PSD, DOCX can be previewd via file manager preview.
+Yes, documents like PSD, DOCX can be previewed via file manager preview.

 = Can I change file permission like cPanel? =